trytoolchest/lug/README.md

 in some cases, but for others a Docker container is the best solution.
 Lug makes the Docker container easier to work with from Python.

-The same software is often resource intensive.
-Lug remote execution can give you more power for that software, and the function that calls it.
+The same software is usually resource intensive.
+Lug can run on your computer, or it can automatically run the Python function and Docker container in the cloud with [Toolchest](https://docs.trytoolchest.com/docs/pricing).

 ## Prerequisites